BoudinAhmed/SystemTroubleShooter/README.md

 Working on a completely new version of the application, currently under active development and reconstruction.
 I am in the process of revising the user interface and re-structuring the code behind, fully utilizing PowerShell for enhanced diagnostic and repair functions.

 This software is a helpful desktop utility built with **C#** and the **WPF** framework, using the **MVVM (Model-View-ViewModel)** design pattern.
-This application empowers you to quickly diagnose and resolve common Windows issues, specifically focusing on **internet connectivity, sound problems, network drive mapping, ensuring your system is up-to-date, and more**
+This application will assist in quickly diagnose and resolve common Windows issues, specifically focusing on **internet connectivity, sound problems, network drive mapping, ensuring your system is up-to-date, and more.**

 ---